Skip to content

 # Information for the first visual

-x_axis_label = date_column # Replace this with the selected X-axis granularity
+x_axis_label = date_column # Set this to the selected X-axis granularity

 title_info = f"Time Series Decomposition (TSD)\n X Axis = {x_axis_label} | R² = {r_squared:.4f}"